mpanighetti/dnd5e-species/beasts/hidden-heroes.md

 #### Special Traits

-_**Charge.**_ If you move at least 20 feet straight toward a target and then hit it with a ram attack on the same turn, the target takes an extra 5 (2d4) piercing damage.
-If the target is a creature, it must succeed on a DC 11 Strength Saving Throw or be knocked prone.
+_**Charge.**_ If you move at least 20 feet straight toward a target and then hit them with a ram attack on the same turn, the target takes an extra 5 (2d4) Piercing damage.
+If the target is a creature, they must succeed on a DC 11 Strength Saving Throw or be knocked Prone.
 If you used all your movement speed for this trait, the target has disadvantage on the Saving Throw.

 ## Spider